Last edit: 15/11/2025

 – advice on how movable parts shall be locked in the intended positions when in use and in the stored position.

-One conclusion is that a Ladder provided with a Safety Cage in conformity with the present stanard does not require a fall arrester.
+ISO 14122-4 is now (November 2025) under revision, but the conclusion will not change: a Ladder, provided with a Safety Cage in conformity with EN ISO 14122-4, does not require a fall arrester.